 If you want to ask us something about this tour, please tap here.

-Upon arrival at Dalaman airport you will be met by your driver and tour guide.
-We will transfer and check in at the hotel at Kumlubük Bay, located on a lovely sandy beach that is perfect for a swim.
-In the afternoon we make an explorational walk to the ruins of ancient Amos, perched on a high cliff overlooking the bay.
-Dinner and overnight at hotel in Kumlubük.
+Upon arrival at Dalaman airport you will be met by your driver for the transfer to Kumlubük.
+The hotel is located on a private sandy beach that offers perfect opportunities for a swim.
+Dinner and overnight at Boutique Hotel in Kumlubük.

-We will start the hike directly from our hotel.
-After admiring the last views towards Amos bay, we follow a path through the forest.
-It passes by a ruined monastery standing amidst the olive trees.
+The hike starts directly from your hotel.
+After admiring the last views towards Amos Bay, you follow a path through the forest.
+It passes by a ruined monastery hidden amidst the olive trees.
 With a gradual ascent, the route carries on with wonderful views towards the coast.
-Reaching the small hamlet of Kızılcaöğretmen, we have the option to call it a day or hike another 4 km’s into Bayır village, known for its two monumental plane trees shading the village square.
-Transfer to Söğüt (30mins).
-Dinner in local restaurant and overnight at comfortable guesthouse with pool in Söğüt.
+After reaching the hamlet of Kızılcaöğretmen you hike another 4 km’s into Bayır village, known for its two monumental plane trees shading the village square.
+From here you have a transfer to Söğüt (30mins).
+Overnight at comfortable guesthouse with pool in Söğüt (Cumhuriyet neighbourhood).

-We have a short transfer to the settlement of Bahçeli.
-Along a stony path we ascend towards the coast with fantastic views to the greek island of Rhodes.
-We continue paralell to the dramatic coastline before heading inland to the village of Taşlıca, where donkeys and cows roam around freely.
-After lunch in a friendly village house we take a panoramic path down to Cumhuriyet, enjoying stunning views across the wide bay dotted with tiny islands.
-Dinner at local restaurant & overnight at same guesthouse in Söğüt.
+After breakfast you have a short transfer to Bahçeli, a tiny hamlet in a green valley.
+You follow a stony path ascending towards the coast with fantastic views to the greek island of Rhodes.
+It continues parallel to the dramatic coastline before heading inland to the village of Taşlıca, where donkeys and cows roam around freely.
+After enjoying lunch in a friendly village house you take a panoramic path down to Cumhuriyet, enjoying stunning views across the wide bay dotted with tiny islands.
+Overnight at same guesthouse in Söğüt.

-We start our walk directly from our accommodation and descend to the beach.
-Along the coastline the Carian trail takes us past secluded coves, ancient ruins and ship yards where the famous wooden gullets of Bozburun are built.
-Our walk ends in Bozburun, a bustling harbour town where sailing yachts anchor.
-We will enjoy dinner in a local restaurant and stay at a family-run pension with seaviews right on the boulevard where freshly baked bread is served for breakfast.
+Your walk starts directly from the accommodation and descends to the beach.
+Along the coastline the Carian trail takes you past secluded coves, ancient ruins and ship yards where the famous wooden gullets of Bozburun are built.
+The walk ends in Bozburun, a bustling harbour town where sailing yachts anchor.
+You will stay at a family-run pension with seaviews right on the seafront where freshly baked bread is served for breakfast.

-In the morning we can enjoy an optional cruise on one of the local boats around the lovely bay.
-To start our walk we transfer to a small cove called Germe.
-Through a small hamlet we start ascending a saddle where we will find nice views back to Bozburun bay.
+Walking out of Bozburun the route passes by small cove called Germe and ascends through the agricultural hinterlands of Bozburun to a high point where you find nice views back to Bozburun bay.
 Passing the saddle, the route continues onto a mixture of dirt roads and paths to descend to Selimiye with views of the lake-like bay and the surrounding mountains.
-Selimiye is a small coastal town that harbours an Ottoman Period Castle that we can visit in the afternoon.
-Dinner and overnight at comfortable seaside hotel with first-class restaurant in Selimiye.
+Selimiye is a small coastal town that harbours an Ottoman Period Castle that you can visit in the afternoon.
+Overnight at comfortable seaside hotel with first-class restaurant in Selimiye.

-A short transfer takes us close to Turgut where we climb the forested slopes to visit a well-preserved ancient tomb.
-It was built in an unusual piramid shape and considered to be a holy place for many centuries after its actual use.
-We start the hike following a path ascending to ancient Hydas.
-Wonderful views extending far out from the ruined city walls are our reward.
-We finish the day by walking back to where we left our transfer vehicle on a forest road.
-A short transfer to the seaside of Turgut allows us to enjoy a last swim, take a shower, change and eat lunch before heading to Dalaman airport (2hrs).
+A short transfer takes you close to Turgut where you climb the forested slopes to visit a well-preserved ancient tomb.
+It was built in an unusual piramid shape and considered to be a holy place for many centuries after its construction.
+You start your hike to ancient Hydas along an ascending forest path.
+From the ruined city walls wonderful views extending far out across the bay will be your reward.
+Walking down on a forest road you meet your transfer vehicle that takes you to Dalaman airport (2hrs).
+If time allows, a last swim and lunch at the seaside resort of Turgut can be enjoyed beforehand.
 An evening flight from Dalaman is necessary to complete the program.